YogliB/zed-copilot/docs/DEVELOPMENT.md

 ## Architecture Overview

 Zed Copilot is built as a WebAssembly-based extension for Zed IDE using Rust.
-The architecture is designed to be modular and extensible, supporting multiple AI providers and feature types.
+The architecture is designed to be modular and extensible, with **chat as the primary feature** and code completion as an optional secondary feature.

 ### Core Components